 EFFECTS OF THE BIRTH ORDER OF A CHILD IN A TYPICAL HOUSEHOLD.

-The effects of birth order on the first child
+The effects of birth order on the middle child

 Published in: Family